 I served six years as a communications officer in the United States Army after college and before graduate school.
 My primary teaching and research interests are in the field of American politics, with a special focus on the American presidency.
 My first two books concern the leadership and electoral dilemmas confronted by presidents from the "opposition party" -- the party that is not normally advantaged in a particular political era.

-I spend much of my time managing the extra-curricular activities of three young boys.
+I spend much of my time managing the extra-curricular activities of my three sons.
 I am also very active in my church.
 Faculty sponsor for the Alpha Lambda Delta honor society and Young Conservatives of Texas.

 Ph.D. - University of Texas at Austin